gatsbyjs/gatsby/README.md

 Gatsby helps professional developers efficiently create maintainable, highly-performant, content-rich websites.

-- **Go Beyond Static Websites.** Get all the benefits of static websites with none of the limitations.
+- **Go Beyond Static Websites.** Get all the benefits of static websites without any limitations.
 Gatsby sites are fully functional React apps, so you can create high-quality, dynamic web apps, from blogs to e-commerce sites to user dashboards.